 For the past six weeks or so we’ve been cursed with contrary winds.
 It seems we’d plan a paddle and the wind we experience was not what was predicted.
 It seemed as if the wind gods were playing havoc with us.
 We’ve been attributing this curse to Alan, one of our paddling buddies, since he was the one that was planning the paddles.
 We even devised a plan where we would send Alan off in one direction hoping he would serve as a decoy so the rest of us could paddle on calm water.

-On Thursday afternoon July 7 though, following a lovely paddle we gathered at the Up and Under Pub where we shared a toast and declared the that we had broken the curse.
+But on Thursday afternoon July 7, following a lovely paddle, we gathered at the Up and Under Pub where we shared a toast and declared the that we had broken the curse.

 We were also amazed at the number of pelicans we saw, wheeling overhead, diving and fishing.
 We stopped at Barbara and Jay Vincent Park for lunch, walking to the top of a knoll where we found some rocks on which to sit.

 After lunch it was back on the water.
 The wind had picked up a bit and we were bracing for a slog into the wind.
-We crossed the channel heading to Brooks Island, and admired an Osprey that was feeding it’s young on a nest on the top of the dolphin (pilings) in mid-channel.
+We crossed the channel heading to Brooks Island and admired an Osprey that was feeding its young in a nest on top of the dolphin (pilings) in mid-channel.
 Then the wind eased up and we had a pleasant paddle back to our launch side, again mystified with the number of pelicans that were about.
 You can see more photos in an online gallery.